szazs89/docker-gen/README.md

 to the 2375 TCP port of the container which the docker daemon can be accessed through in order to restart the container of the `nginx-proxy`

     fifo=/tmp/nginx-gen.fifo
     mkfifo $fifo && cat $fifo | nc -U /tmp/docker.sock |nc -kl 0.0.0.0 2375 > $fifo &

 _Nice, isn't it?
 It is from `man netcat` ;-)_

-So, when modification is noticed in the running containers on a node, the `docker-gen` exe updates the `/etc/nginx-proxy/conf.d/default.conf.$IP` using `/etc/docker-gen/templates/nginx.tmpl` template file and notifies the `docker-merge-sighup` script.
+So, when a modification in the running containers is noticed on a node, `docker-gen` exe updates `/etc/nginx-proxy/conf.d/default.conf.$IP` using `/etc/docker-gen/templates/nginx.tmpl` template file and notifies the `docker-merge-sighup` script.